keptn/community/README.md

 Welcome to the keptn community!

-This is the starting point for joining and contributing to the keptn community - improving docs, improving code, discussing new features and use cases etc.
+This is the starting point for joining and contributing to the keptn community - improving docs, improving code, discussing new features and use cases etc. For all collaboration and communication going on in all keptn projects, please read and follow this [Code of Conduct](./CODE_OF_CONDUCT.md).

 ## Communication